johneliades/code_crawler/README.md

 ## Run

-After installing the missing libraries and getting a free and fast API key from the link in credits, for the optional syntax highlighting to work, you can run:
+After installing the missing libraries and getting a free and fast API key from the link in the Credits below, for the optional syntax highlighting to work, you can run:

 ```